Hong Kong works to keep Islamic finance momentum as firms balk

 So far, however, there have been few issuers of yuan-denominated sukuk, and these have opted to tap the Malaysian market instead, via locally domiciled special purpose vehicles.

-They include Malaysia's state investor Khazanah Nasional , which made a three-year, 500 million yuan ($81 million) sukuk issue in 2011, and mobile phone operator Axiata Group, which conducted a two-year, 1 billion yuan issue in 2012.
+They include Malaysia's state investor Khazanah Nasional [KHAZA.UL], which made a three-year, 500 million yuan (£51.5 million) sukuk issue in 2011, and mobile phone operator Axiata Group, which conducted a two-year, 1 billion yuan issue in 2012.

 To help Hong Kong win such business, the HKMA is working to increase awareness of Islamic finance within the territory.
 Last December it launched a forum on Islamic finance with Malaysia's central bank, and it has organised seminars and workshops.